William with his digital art assistant.

 William teaching an art class in the Atomic Tiki Room at DECOPOLIS.

-W William is a third generation, self-taught Tulsa artist who, for over 25 years, specialized in Trompe’ L’oeil murals and theatrical props & displays, for the home, business and entertainment industry.
+W William is a third generation, self-taught Tulsa artist who, for over 25 years, specialized in Trompe’ L’oeil murals and theatrical props & displays, for the home, business and entertainment industries.
 William has worked with decorators, artists and designers from all across the US and in Europe, from Tulsa to NY City, Dallas to London.
 His work has been featured in local and national magazines like Oklahoma Magazine, Distinctive Homes of Miami and the Beaches, and Traditional Homes Magazines.

 Partial List of Artistic Accomplishments.